grumpy-gaming/clockwork-banker/README.md

 This software may cause:
 - Sudden urges to check for upgrades every 5 minutes
-- Compulsive alting (is that a word?) behavior
+- Compulsive alting (is that a word?)
 - Uncontrollable excitement when finding the right piece of gear for your alt!

 ## FAQ